browserengineering/book/book/invalidation.md

 information, so that the `style` phase doesn't need to traverse nodes whose styles are unchanged.

-*Modifying iframes*: Add the `width` and `height` setters on `iframe` elements, which allow JavaScript code to change an `iframe` element's `width` or `height` attribute.
-Make sure adjusting these attributes causes both the parent and the child frame to be re-laid-out to match the new size.
+*Modifying widths*: Add the `width` and `height` setters on `iframe` and `image` elements, which allow JavaScript code to change the element's `width` or `height` attribute.
+Make sure invalidation works correctly when changing these values.
+For `iframe` elements, make sure adjusting these attributes causes both the parent and the child frame to be re-laid-out to match the new size.

 *Matching children*: Add support for [the `appendChild` method][appendchild-mdn] if you [haven't